 - Sequel Hook: Due to said undoing of damage, Betti returns with new-found fury.

-- Time Police: The Guardians are supposed to prevent 'contamination' of the five universes- by making sure that no one had to go through Never The Selves Shall Meet' situation.
+- Time Police: The Guardians are supposed to prevent 'contamination' of the universes- by making sure that no one had to go through Never the Selves Shall Meet' situation.
 Subverted with the Alternate Universe Martins however.

 - Utopia Justifies the Means: Betti wishes to "blandish" the whole Parallax.
 She does this by putting a strange 'potion' in the water that turns all who would oppose her into purple vapour.
-Her 'ideal' world is a 'paradise'- marked by having all the Martin copies playing loud music for the pure joy of it (and refusing to accept money)...
-But it turns out that all everyone else can count on is a barely-habitable desert world (with purple oceans).
+Her 'ideal' world is a 'paradise' where there is no dissent and everyone gets along: exemplified by the Garden World, where even Martin is an unabashedly good person, but also bland and a bit unsettling.
+She seems perfectly content in the knowledge that people must 'die' to achieve her ideal.